abrookins/andrewbrookins.com/_posts/2018-01-01-mixins-in-ruby-and-python.md

 Once again, a singleton class is inserted, but this time it's linked to the metaclass (`singleton_class`) of `AnotherHero` rather than the class itself.

----
-**Quick note on using `include` for class methods**: Often `include` is used to mix in instance methods _and_ class methods.
+### Using `include` for class methods

+Often `include` is used to mix in instance methods _and_ class methods.
 This is done by implementing a `self.included` method in the module, like so:

----

 ```ruby
 module Runnable